 Pickleball must be introduced.
 The basic rules of the the game are simple and easy and that is what makes Pickleball fun to play.
 “You can get started right away.”
 Here are the basic rules you need to know or teach to get started.
 More complex rules can be introduced as players progress.

 The game of Pickleball was developed so that all members of a family could participate so the rules were kept simple.
-Many of the rules are an adaptation from tennis, ping pong and badminton.
+Many of the rules are an adaptation from tennis, table tennis and badminton.

-The rules of Pickleball have been published by the International Federation of Pickleball The Federation refers to their rules as, IFP Official Tournament Rulebook.
+The rules of Pickleball have been published in the USAPA Rulebook – International Edition.
 These are the official rules that must be followed for a sanctioned tournament but adaptations of the rules can be used for non sanctioned and recreational play.

 There is no reason why teachers can not make changes to accommodate a smaller space or younger players.
 As long as basic rules are followed, the main objective is to have fun.
-For teachers and players who want all the technical aspects click on IFP Official Tournament Rule Book.
+For teachers and players who want all the technical aspects click on USAPA Rulebook – International Edition.

 Pickleball Canada will make modifications to rules for non sanctioned tournaments held in Canada as they are required.